Skip to content

 Strategic incisions for men

-The planning of incisions in male lifting differs significantly from that in females:
+The planning of incisions in male facelift differs significantly from that in females:

 Vertical traction vector